IU South Bend Major Campus Initiatives

 Academic Master Plan

+IU South Bend’s new strategic plan calls for establishing a new academic master plan.
 The last IU South Bend academic master plan was created nearly a decade ago in 2014.
-The new academic master plan will align with our institutional mission, support our strategic priorities, improve enrollment, increase revenue, grow the local talent pipeline, and enhance service to our community and region.
-The first outcome of the academic master plan will be a comprehensive review of our academic program portfolio to explore programs we might develop, grown, sustain, revitalize, or sunset.
-The second outcome is to ensure our program review process helps sustain vibrant programs focused on our institutional mission and strategic priorities.
-Learn more about IU South Bend’s academic master planning efforts.
+The new academic master plan will align with our institutional mission, support our strategic priorities, help improve enrollment, increase revenue and reduce cost, grow the local talent pipeline, and enhance service to our community and region.
+The overall outcomes for the IU South Bend Academic Master Planning (AMP) Process are to:

-Dwyer Healthcare Simulation Center Construction
+Dwyer Healthcare Simulation Center

 Financial Sustainability Initiative